Calibrate your external camera for mixed reality capture using the camera tool provided in the Mixed Reality Capture Tools.

 Before you launch the camera calibration process, please complete the following steps:

-- Review the room and sensor setup information on Room and Sensor Setup.
+- (Rift only) Review the room and sensor setup information on Room and Sensor Setup.
 It is important during the camera calibration process that the VR Object (if using) is within view of at least 2 sensors.
 The following is an example of how the room could be configured while calibrating the camera:

 - Cover the proximity sensor in your HMD with a sticker or piece of tape, you need to keep this sensor covered throughout the duration of the camera calibration process.
 The proximity sensor is located between the eye cups at the top of the HMD.